jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-bare-metal-setup-from-start-to-end.md

 # VPS & Web Hosting Series: Bare-metal setup from start to end

 Fully configuring a **VPS** by hand when everybody seems to only rely on cloud nowadays?
 Really?
-You'd be surprised to find out that many compagnies still use **VPSs** or **dedicated servers**, especially when they want to run a non-conventional web application, their own private cloud or even to reduce infrastructure costs.
+You'd be surprised to find out that many companies still use **VPSs** or **dedicated servers**, especially when they want to run a non-conventional web application, their own private cloud or even to reduce infrastructure costs.

-And that's not to mention the fact that many cloud provider (like **AWS**) just provide you an instance that is... a **VPS** that still needs to be configured!
+And that's not to mention the fact that many cloud providers (like **AWS**) just provide you an instance that is... a **VPS** that still needs to be configured!

-In this series of three articles, lets dive into a case study based on several real setups.
+In this series of three articles, let's dive into a case study based on several real setups.
 <!-- more -->

 This series have been split in three equivalent episodes: